 In electronics, conductance is a measure of the current produced through a circuit element for a given applied voltage.
 Usually denoted by the letter G, conductance is the reciprocal of resistance, R. The unit of conductance is the siemens (S).
-The conductance of an conductor depends on many factors, including its shape, dimensions and a property of the material called its conductivity -- usually denoted by a lowercase sigma.
+The conductance of a conductor depends on many factors, including its shape, dimensions, and the material's conductivity—usually denoted by the Greek letter σ.

 Conductance from Resistance